Health, wellbeing and disability support

 If you declared a disability on your application form you should have been contacted by an advisor from the University’s Disability Advisory Service (DAS).
 If you did not declare a disability but believe that you should have done so then please contact DAS.
 This is the best way to ensure co-ordinated support for your studies and living in Oxford.

 If you have a disability or medical condition of any kind it is advisable to also contact the Academic Administrator in College, Sarah O’Brien email@example.com, to find out what support may be available for you.
+Likewise, if you are vulnerable because of COVID-19, Sarah will be able to help you navigate the support that is available.
 Arrangements can be made to assist you if you have a disability, such as allowing you extra time in exams or providing specialist IT support; this is also true for those with a Specific Learning Difficulty, such as dyslexia.
 The Academic Administrator is also the College’s Disability Co-ordinator and Secretary to the Equality and Welfare Committee and can help you make the most of the many opportunities for support that are available while you are in Oxford.
-Likewise if you have personal circumstances that may mean you require support, such as being a carer, do contact the Academic Administrator, who will be able to advise you.
+Your physical and mental health are of equal importance and students are able to access the University’s free, excellent Counselling Service.
+All students also have access to a free, confidential mental health support service called Togetherall.
+Likewise, if you have personal circumstances that may mean you require support, such as being a carer, do contact the Academic Administrator, who will be able to advise you.

 Your department or faculty will have a designated Disability Co-ordinator responsible for ensuring that support is provided as required.
 If you have a disability it is advisable for you to make contact with this person so that you can work together.